JetBrains/kotlin-web-site/docs/reference/nested-classes.md

 ## Inner classes

-A class may be marked as *inner* to be able to access members of outer class.
+A class may be marked as *inner*{: .keyword } to be able to access members of outer class.
 Inner classes carry a reference to an object of an outer class:

 ``` kotlin
 class Outer {